Kelly Preston, actor and wife of John Travolta, dies at 57

 In January 2009, Jett Travolta, 16, died after a seizure at the family's vacation home in the Bahamas.
 The death touched off a court case after an ambulance driver and his attorney were accused of trying to extort $25 million from the actors in exchange for not releasing sensitive information about their son's death.

-Travolta testified during a criminal trial that ended in a mistrial and was prepared to testify a second time, but decided to stop pursuing the case.
-He cited the severe strain the case and his son's death had caused the family.
+Travolta testified during a criminal trial that ended in a mistrial and was prepared to testify a second time, but decided to stop pursuing the case and it was dismissed.
+He cited the severe strain the proceedings and his son's death had caused the family.

 Both Preston and Travolta returned to acting, with Preston's first role back in the Nicholas Sparks adaptation, “The Last Song,” which starred Miley Cyrus and her future husband, Liam Hemsworth.